 Cheese is diverse due to several factors:

-• Cultures and Rennet: Various bacterial cultures and rennet types used in cheesemaking affect the cheese’s flavor and texture.
+- Cultures and Rennet: Various bacterial cultures and types of rennet used in cheesemaking influence the cheese’s flavor and texture.

-• Production Techniques: Traditional and modern methods and regional practices create diverse cheese varieties.
+- Production Techniques: Traditional and modern methods, as well as regional practices, create a diverse range of cheese varieties.

 You might like to read: